-- (a) A sampling port on the injection line between the injection common header and an active injection well for the purpose of obtaining representative samples of the injected fluids; - (b) Injection Pressure indicator - (i) An injection pressure indicator and a continuouslyrecording injection pressure recorder on the injectate line immediately upstream of each well; - (ii) a local indicator and a remote pressure transmitter on the combined flow injection line that provides information directly to the control room at the plant; and - (iii) an injection pressure switch that triggers a computer printout in the control room; - (c) A continuously recording pressure recorder at each well to measure annular nitrogen pressure; - (d) Flow metering - (i) A flow metering orifice on the injection line immediately upstream of each well; - (ii) a flow transmitter at each well that provides information directly to the control room of the plant;
+a.
+A sampling port on the injection line between the injection common header and an active injection well for the purpose of obtaining representative samples of the injected fluids;

-- (iii) a flow totalizer on the injection line immediately upstream of each well; and - (iv) a flow transmitter on the combined flow injection line that provides information directly to the control room of the plant;
+- b.i.
+An injection pressure indicator and a continuouslyrecording injection pressure recorder on the injectate line immediately upstream of each well; - ii. a local indicator and a remote pressure transmitter on the combined flow injection line that provides information directly to the control room at the plant; and - iii. an injection pressure switch that triggers a computer printout in the control room; - c.
+A continuously recording pressure recorder at each well to measure annular nitrogen pressure; - d.i.
+A flow metering orifice on the injection line immediately upstream of each well; - ii. a flow transmitter at each well that provides information directly to the control room of the plant; - iii. a flow totalizer on the injection line immediately upstream of each well; and - iv. a flow transmitter on the combined flow injection line that provides information directly to the control room of the plant; - e.i.
+A temperature indicator located on the injection line immediately upstream of each well; and - ii. a local indicator and a remote temperature transmitter on the combined flow injection line that provides information directly to the control room at the plant; and - f.
+A device on the line between the Emergency Steam Release Facility (ESRF) and the combined flow injection line for measuring the quantity of supplemental water going to the wells. - g.
+A sonic device shall be used to measure the fluid level in the annulus of the injection wells.